-The minimum wage is defined as either the statutory national or regional minimum wage applicable to agriculture or the collectively agreed upon wage.
-Where none of these exist, the local prevailing wage for similar work will be considered the minimum wage.
+The wage benchmark here refers to either the statutory national or regional minimum wage applicable to agriculture or the collectively agreed upon wage; whichever is higher.
+Where none of these exist, the local prevailing wage for similar work in comparable sectors will be considered the benchmark.